 The Asantehene according to the Graphic Online source, strongly indicated that the government has no business in the university and therefore cannot also remove or ask the Vice Chancellor to step aside since government did not put him there.

 However, if government wants to change its representative on the Governing Council, it can do so, Otumfuo Osei Tutu II is said to have indicated at the meeting.

 There's a high delegation meeting ongoing at Manhyia Palace over the leadership of KNUST.
 In attendance to the meeting is Asantehene, Otumfuo Osei Tutu.

 Ghana News Headlines

-For today's latest Ghana news, visit Graphic Online headlines page Ghana news headlines.— Manhyia Palace (@ManhyiaPalace) October 29, 2018
+For latest news in Ghana, visit Graphic Online news headlines page Ghana news page— Manhyia Palace (@ManhyiaPalace) October 29, 2018

 The Minister of State in charge of Tertiary Education, Prof Kwesi Yankah represented government at the high powered meeting at the Manhyia Palace.

 Read also: KNUST Governing Council to be reconstituted

 Meanwhile the Governing Council of the KNUST is to be reconstituted on Friday November 2, 2018, the Minister-designate for Information, Mr Kojo Oppong Nkrumah has said.